Tourmi/Retro-ML/Games/Retro_ML.SuperBomberman3/README.md

 -------
 Training AIs to beat Super Bomberman 3 on SNES

-To be noted that this plugin is compatible with the european version of the rom as I wasnt able to find a good US version.
+To be noted that this plugin is compatible with the PAL version of the game.
 The compatibility is not assured with other rom versions.

 Right now, the plugin only supports battle mode (there is a single player campaign mode) on stages 1-2-5-8-9.
 We uses 4 players and 2 minutes timers with other default options.